Tips for Living On or Off Base in Okinawa

 - Try as many new cuisine items and cultural activities as possible.
 You’ll never know what you’re missing out on if you don’t!

-- Travel is easy and inexpensive.
-Military families often visit sites in South Korea, Taipei, China, Thailand, Philippines, and Indonesia.
+- Travel throughout the region is easy and inexpensive.
+Military families often visit sites in South Korea, Taipei, China, Thailand, the Philippines, and Indonesia.
 Make travel a habit early, and the scariness of foreign languages and transport services wears off.

 - Several military spouses have recommended reading Okinawa Hai and Okinawa Living well before your departure for up to the minute events and know-how for island living.